maxim-mai/Experimental-Data/Lambda1405/Readme.md

 ### Description of the data:

-1) Kminus-p.dat -- contains total cross sections for the reaction           K-p -> K-p
+1) Kminus-p.dat           -- total cross sections for the reaction K-p -> K-p
-2) Kbarnull-n.dat -- contains total cross sections for the reaction         K-p -> Kbar0n
+2) Kbarnull-n.dat         -- total cross sections for the reaction K-p -> Kbar0n
-3) Lambda-pinull.dat -- contains total cross sections for the reaction      K-p -> Lambda pi0
+3) Lambda-pinull.dat      -- total cross sections for the reaction K-p -> Lambda pi0
-4) Sigmaminus-piplus.dat -- contains total cross sections for the reaction  K-p -> Sigma-pi+
+4) Sigmaminus-piplus.dat  -- total cross sections for the reaction K-p -> Sigma-pi+
-5) Sigmanull-pinull.dat -- contains total cross sections for the reaction   K-p -> Sigma0pi0
+5) Sigmanull-pinull.dat   -- total cross sections for the reaction K-p -> Sigma0pi0
-6) Sigmaplus-piminus.dat -- contains total cross sections for the reaction  K-p -> Sigma+pi-
+6) Sigmaplus-piminus.dat  -- total cross sections for the reaction K-p -> Sigma+pi-